- About Us

 The recent legislative reforms to the tribunal system, which reorganised individual Tribunals into a new, unified tribunals structure has also had a significant impact on the practice of public law.
 Tribunals are specialist judicial bodies that decide disputes in particular areas of law and appeals to Tribunals are generally against a decision made by a Government department or agency and engage the principles of public law.

-The expertise and experience of the Public Law group at 6 Pump Court reflects the diversity and range of Chambers’ other Areas of Specialism, especially those which involve the statutory regulation of public authorities and inferior tribunals.
-There is considerable overlap between the practice of Public Law and our other specialist areas of Criminal, Financial Conduct, Planning, Environmental and Regulatory Law.
+The expertise and experience of the Public Law group at Six Pump Court reflects the diversity and range of Chambers’ other Areas of Specialism, especially those which involve the statutory regulation of public authorities and inferior tribunals.
+There is considerable overlap between the practice of Public Law and our other specialist areas of Criminal, Planning, Environmental and Regulatory Law.

 The Members of our Public Law group also offer our clients with expert advocacy and advisory services over an extensive range work involving civil and criminal regulation.
 We offer experience at all levels of seniority, advising and appearing in cases involving judicial review and statutory challenges in the High Court, including cases assigned to the specialist Planning Court, appeals by way of case stated in the Divisional Court and statutory appeals within the specialist jurisdictions of First-tier and Upper-tier Tribunals.